ValeP314/pp5-tangled-treasure/README.md

   * The Product Management page was created and tested using prices with more than 6 figures, or items with or without a picture.
 Ano_image picture was uploaded onto the media folder to account for items without a picture.
   * The editing functionality was tested modifying every parameter in existing items, and then editing them back.
 The validations worked fine for prices with more than 6 figures.
   * The delete item functionality was tested adding a new item and then deleting it from the Product Management page.
 The success message displayed correctly and the item was deleted promptly.
+  * When editing an item picture, the widget allows to upload a new picture from the pc.
+  * The delete picture functionality was tested checking the relevant box and removing the picture associated with the item, and loading a new one then.
+  *
 * When signing in as a regular user:
   *
 * When signing in as an Admin: